What Are the Early Signs of Gum Disease

 Tender or Painful Gums

 Healthy gums don’t hurt during normal brushing, flossing, or eating.
 If your gums feel tender when you brush them, hurt when you floss between certain teeth, or ache after eating certain foods, inflammation has developed.
 Some people describe a constant low-level soreness or tenderness along their gum line, while others notice sharp pain when brushing specific areas.
-The discomfort might be mild enough that you don’t pay much attention until it worsens, or significant enough to make you avoid cleaning certain areas.
 This avoidance allows more plaque accumulation, worsening inflammation in a vicious cycle.
-Pain when touching your gums with your finger or tongue indicates significant inflammation requiring attention.

 Temperature Sensitivity

 As gums become diseased and begin receding, they expose tooth root surfaces that lack the protective enamel covering the crown portion of teeth.
 This exposure creates sensitivity to hot and cold foods and beverages that you didn’t previously experience.
-You might notice sharp, brief pain when drinking cold water or hot coffee, or lingering discomfort after consuming ice cream or soup.
-While temperature sensitivity can result from various dental issues including cavities and enamel erosion, when it appears at the gum line where gums meet teeth, it often indicates gum recession from periodontal disease.
-Multiple teeth showing sensitivity particularly points to gum disease as the likely culprit rather than isolated dental problems.
+When temperature sensitivity appears at the gumline, where gums meet teeth, it often indicates gum recession from periodontal disease.
+For more on this connection, see our guide on how tooth decay and sensitivity develop at the gum line.

 Pressure Sensitivity and Bite Changes

-Some people with early gum disease notice that their bite feels different or that certain teeth feel sore when biting down, even though nothing is visibly wrong with those teeth.
-This discomfort results from inflammation in the periodontal ligament the connective tissue attaching tooth roots to surrounding bone.
-As bacteria penetrate deeper and inflammation affects these supporting structures, teeth become sensitive to pressure and chewing forces.
-You might find yourself unconsciously chewing on one side of your mouth to avoid discomfort, or noticing that certain teeth feel slightly loose or mobile compared to others.
-These symptoms indicate disease progression beyond superficial gum inflammation into the supporting structures, making prompt professional care essential to prevent permanent damage.
+Some people with early gum disease notice their bite feels different or that certain teeth feel sore when biting down.
+This discomfort results from inflammation in the periodontal ligament, the connective tissue attaching tooth roots to surrounding bone.
+These symptoms indicate disease progression beyond superficial gum inflammation into the supporting structures, making prompt professional care essential.

 Additional Early Warning Signs